 The Short-Term Segment, to the extent possible, an attempt will be made to match investment maturities with the University’s known cash needs and anticipated cash flow requirements.
 Investments of the Short-Term Segment shall have maturities of no longer than twenty-four (24) months.
 The maximum average duration of the Short-Term Segment is one and a quarter (1.25) years.

 Intermediate-Term Segment (“core funds”) shall have a term appropriate to the need for funds.
-Investment of the Intermediate Term Segment in fixed income maturities shall not exceed five and one-half (5.50) years from the date of settlement.
+Investment of the Intermediate Term Segment in fixed-income maturities shall not exceed five and one-half (5.50) years from the date of settlement.
 The overall weighted average duration of the core funds shall be less than three (3) years.

 The Long-Term Segment has an investment objective based on a long-term investment horizon (“Time Horizon”) of greater than five years.
 Interim fluctuations should be viewed with appropriate perspective.
 The University has adopted a long-term investment horizon such that the risks and duration of investment losses are carefully weighed against the long-term potential for appreciation of assets.
 Maturity and duration requirements do not apply to investments held in mutual funds.